bitbonsai/telescopy/README.md

 If true, anything in the local directory and temp dir will be deleted before starting.

 #### options.tempDir `string`, `optional`, `default: /tmp/telescopy`
 The TMP-directory to use.
 Resources are downloaded there before being moved to their final destination.
-Also used for anything not in the LRU-Cache, if enabled.
 Will be cleaned first, according to cleanLocal, so should be empty.
 Will be created, if neccessary.

-#### options.lruCache `int`, `optional`, `default: 0`
-If set to a higher number, will enable LRU-Caching.
-This will increase the number of sync disk i/o in the temp-dir, but also limit memory.
-Recommended only for very large projects.
-Recommended values 1000 - 10000.

 #### options.skipExistingFiles `boolean`, `optional`, `default: false`
 If true, existing files will not be checked again.
 If false, they will be downloaded and parsed, and overridden if the content differs.